DOC area for red and white wines in the Italian region and on the island Sicily

 ).
 The five red wines

 comes in any mix of Ansonica, Catarratto Bianco Lucido

-, Chardonnay and Grecanico (to 75%), as well as other approved varieties (max 25%) blended.
-The vendemmia tardiva
+, Chardonnay and Grecanico (75%) and other approved varieties (max.
+25%) blended.
+The Vendemmia tardiva

 ( late vintage

-) is used in any use by Ansonica, Catarratto Bianco Lucido
+) is used in any way by Ansonica, Catarratto Bianco Lucido

 , Sauvignon ( Sauvignon Blanc